Hogan Lovells: Hogan Lovells

+In 2015, the firm advised long-standing client SABMiller on its £7.8 billion acquisition of Australian brewer Foster's Group on aspects of structuring the bid and acquisition finance.
 In July 2015, power management semiconductor company Semitrex hired Hogan Lovells to lobby for energy efficiency issues.

-On December 19, 2017 Massachusetts Senate Committee in Ethics hired Hogan Lovells to lead an inquiry into Senate President Stanley C. Rosenberg’s conduct and whether he violated the rules of the Senate stemming from allegations from four men that Rosenberg’s husband, Bryon Hefner, sexually assaulted or harassed them and bragged he had influence on Senate business.
+On December 19, 2017 Massachusetts Senate Committee in Ethics hired Hogan Lovells to lead an inquiry into Senate President Stanley C. Rosenberg's conduct and whether he violated the rules of the Senate stemming from allegations from four men that Rosenberg's husband, Bryon Hefner, sexually assaulted or harassed them and bragged he had influence on Senate business.

 Lobbying in the United States

 Hogan Lovells is among the largest lobbying firms in the United States.
 Before the merger, by revenue, Hogan & Hartson was among the top five lobbying firms in the United States.
 Since the merger, the firm has remained among the largest lobbying firms, servicing $12.3 million in lobbying 2013.

 South African Revenue Service (SARS) scandal

 In October 2016, Hogan Lovells was inserted into the Jonas Makwaka investigation as part of the Zuma corruption scandal.
-The firm's role was "to conduct an independent investigation into allegations against Mr Jonas Makwakwa and Ms Kelly Ann Elskie".
 Although the report concluded that "disciplinary action should be taken", the document was widely seen as effectively a whitewash.
-Other international firms implicated in Zuma related scandals have included KPMG and McKinsey.